sales-and-marketing

 The Planning Phase: AI's Playground

 Creating promotional materials and attendee communications is at 48% automation [Estimate].
 AI can generate email campaigns, social media posts, and even preliminary design concepts for event branding.
-Tools like Canva AI and ChatGPT have made it possible to produce professional-quality communications without a dedicated marketing team.
+Tools like Canva AI, ChatGPT, and various marketing automation platforms have made it possible to produce professional-quality communications without a dedicated marketing team.
+The pre-event nurture sequences, post-event thank-you flows, and routine attendee FAQ responses are increasingly handled by automated systems.

 The Execution Phase: Stubbornly Human